Eswatini Privacy Centre

 2. How we use personal data

-3. Where we get personal data
+3. The kinds of personal data we use and where we get personal data

 4. How long we keep personal data